 The training requirement will begin August 24, 2012 with any individual awarded a new PHS award.

 How is this different from the Outside Activity Questionnaire or Annual College & University Disclosure Form?

 The Outside Activity Questionnaire and Annual College & University Disclosure collect information that must be submitted pursuant to New Jersey Statue (NJAC 19:61-6.10(a)).
-Although similar, the information collected is not sufficient in evaluating potential significant financial interest as it relates to PHS or NSF funded Research and the corresponding federal regulations.
+Although similar, the information collected is not sufficient in evaluating potential significant financial interest as it relates federally-funded Research and the corresponding federal regulations.